 Step 6: Let it dissolve

-The solution should become completely clear and colourless.
-If particles remain floating after 30 minutes of gentle swirling, something may be wrong with the peptide.
-Do not use a solution that is cloudy or contains visible particles.
+The solution should match the appearance described in the product instructions.
+If particles remain floating after gentle swirling and the supplied instructions do not say that is expected, contact your prescriber, pharmacist, or supplier before use.
+Do not use a solution that is unexpectedly cloudy or contains visible particles.

 Step 7: Label the vial

-Write on the vial or a small adhesive label: the peptide name, the reconstitution date, the concentration (e.g., "BPC-157 2.5mg/ml, reconstituted 10/04"), and the discard date (28 days from reconstitution).
-This prevents confusion, especially if you have multiple peptides.
+Write on the vial or a small adhesive label: the product name, the reconstitution date, the concentration, and the discard date from the pharmacy label or prescriber instructions.
+This prevents confusion, especially if you have multiple vials.

 5. Calculating Your Dose After Reconstitution

-Once reconstituted, you draw your individual doses using an insulin syringe.
-The key is knowing how your syringe scale translates to your peptide concentration.
+For subcutaneous doses where your prescriber has specified a U-100 insulin syringe, you draw individual doses using that syringe type.
+The key is knowing how your syringe scale translates to your product concentration.

 Example dose calculation